nyushima/collective-methods/artoo tutorial/README.md

 ##Examples

 ###Example 1: Simple Scrape
-First test, go to http://hackernews.com, click on the artoo bookmark, and copy and paste this code into your javascript console:
+First test, go to Hacker News (http://hackernews.com), click on the artoo bookmark, and copy and paste this code into your javascript console:

 <pre>
 artoo.scrape('td.title:nth-child(3)', {